-While similar to a number of the courses and training experiences offered at other programs, the Master of Counselling Psychology program at the Adler School is distinctive in several ways:
+While similar to a number of the courses and training experiences offered at other programs, the Master of Counselling Psychology program at the Adler University is distinctive in several ways:

 - The inclusion of focused education and training in Adlerian Psychology presented within a comprehensive generalist program.